Pressburst Terms and Conditions

 (b) carry out all other Customer responsibilities set out in this Agreement in a timely and efficient manner;

-(c) ensure that the Authorised Users use the Services in accordance with the terms and conditions of this Agreement and shall be responsible for any Authorised User’s acts or omissions in connection with the Services, including any breach of this Agreement, as if the same were an act or omission of the Customer;
+(c) ensure that the Authorised Users use the Services in accordance with these Terms and Conditions and shall be responsible for any Authorised User’s acts or omissions in connection with the Services, including any breach of this Agreement, as if the same were an act or omission of the Customer;

-(i) be solely responsible for its own network connections or telecommunications links necessary to use the Services;
+(g) be solely responsible for its own network connections or telecommunications links necessary to use the Services.

-(a) each Authorised User that it authorises to access and use the Services shall be acting on its authority;
+(a) each Authorised User that it authorises to access and use the Services is over the age of eighteen (18) and shall be acting on its authority; and

 (b) each Authorised User shall keep a secure password for his use of the Services and shall keep his password confidential;

 7.2.
 The Customer shall not except as may be allowed by any applicable law which is incapable of exclusion by agreement between the Parties and except to the extent expressly permitted under this Agreement: